 Prior to lodging a formal complaint, you should meet with your architect, builder or subcontractor to negotiate the issue.

-A written record of your meeting should be kept to evidence your efforts in resolving the issue.
+A written record of your meeting should be kept as evidence of your efforts in resolving the issue.

 If an agreement is reached, it should be placed in writing, dated and signed by both parties to become legally binding.
-This agreement should be attached to any existing residential construction contracts.
+This agreement should be attached to any existing residential construction contract.

 Disputes with Architects